Business

 But this is just the start.
 Thanks to numerous startups and business working on VR, you can now shop virtually from the comfort of your own home.
 In fact, as the below video demonstrates, you can now step into the world’s first virtual department store from the comfort of your own home. eBay (who owns PayPal) and Alibaba are both examples of businesses that have VR shops, and box stores like IKEA, Amazon, and other shopping apps allow customers to preview products in AR.

-As previously mentioned here on the Sociable, trying before you buy through the use of VR is fantastic way to give customers a taste of the experience or product on offer.
+As previously mentioned here on the Sociable, trying before you buy through the use of VR is a fantastic way to give customers a taste of the experience or product on offer.
 Decorilla, a company that combines traditional in-home interior design with technology, has utilized VR to provide customers with a taste of what they can expect from their new design.

 Before and After VR with Decorilla